Chicago Coin Club

 The Chicago Coin Club or CCC is a numismatic non-profit organization based in Chicago, Illinois.
+It is the direct successor of the Chicago Numismatic Society.

 History

 The club began as six men in 1903 who met for dinner in the Union League Club of Chicago who wanted to form a local numismatic group.
-From 1904-1918 the group would be known as the Chicago Numismatic Society.
-The first official meeting was called to order on February 14, 1919, with fifteen people in attendance.
-By 1930, the site of the club was the Sherman House Hotel but was moved to the Atlantic Hotel only a few months later.
+From 1903-1918 the group would be known as the Chicago Numismatic Society.
+These early gatherings made popular by events surrounding the Dexter specimen arriving in Chicago, an example of the incredibly rare 1804 dollar.
+The CNS became A.N.A.
+Branch No. 1 in 1912, making it the association's oldest club member.
+In the early years meetings were held at the Masonic Temple Building.
+The first official meeting of the Chicago Coin Club was called to order on February 14, 1919, with fifteen people in attendance.
+Up until 1930, the site of the club was the Sherman House Hotel before being moved to the Hotel Atlantic a few months later.
+Both buildings were demolished by 1980.
 On January 19, 1938, the Chicago Coin Club was incorporated as a non-profit organization.
-That same year the club's seal was created which lists the Latin motto "DOCENDO DISCIMUS" (We Learn By Teaching).
+By February, 1939 the club's current seal was created which lists the Latin motto "docendo discimus or "by teaching, we learn".

+Chicago Numismatic Society logo c.
+1905, picturing an Ancient Greek tetradrachm with the Owl of Athena.

-A noteworthy story is that the Chicago Coin Club is accredited with discovering the immensely rare 1913 Liberty Head nickel for the first time, of which only five are known to exist.
+The early Chicago Numismatic Society is accredited with "discovering" the immensely rare 1913 Liberty Head nickel for the first time, of which only five are known to exist.
 The finest of which, known as the Eliasberg specimen (graded PR-66), sold for $5 million in 2007.
 A man named Samuel W. Brown who attended a meeting on December 3, 1919, is said to have brought a specimen in.

 At a meeting in 1938 an all encompassing numismatic society in the Midwest was proposed.
 Which triggered the formation of another organization on April 23, 1939, known as the Central States Numismatic Society.